jpparsons/s3upload/README.md

 ### Download the pre-compiled s3 binary for Mac OSX

-See the Releases section above to download the s3 commandline utility.
+See the release section above to download the s3 commandline utility.
 Run
 ```
 s3 -h
 ```